IVSoftware/securities-list-view/README.md

 # Securities List View

-For controls like `ListView` and `DataGridView` that host a large item count, one way to improve performance is to use `VirtualMode=true` to decouple changes to the underlying list items from the UI draw.
+For controls like `ListView` and `DataGridView` that host a large number of items, one way to improve performance is to use `VirtualMode=true` to decouple changes to the underlying list items from the UI draw.
+Corollary to this is that if you **want to write a function that will get list of items that need to be checked** this no longer needs to touch the UI at all and should be fast.

 ```
 public partial class MainForm : Form